 - Damask Rose: This is another highly valued variety of rose that is known for its intense, spicy aroma.
 It is grown in Bulgaria, Turkey, and Iran, among other places.

 - Tea Rose: This type of rose has a lighter, fresher scent than other varieties, with notes of green tea and herbs.

 - Bourbon Rose: This is a type of rose that is known for its sweet, fruity scent with notes of apricot and raspberry.
 It is named after the island of Bourbon (now called Reunion), where it was first cultivated.
-We chose this rose for the distinct accord in our Phlur Ameline fragrance.

 - Turkish Rose: This is a type of rose that is grown in Turkey and has a spicy, fruity scent with notes of clove and cinnamon.

 - Bulgarian Rose: This type of rose is known for its rich, full-bodied scent with notes of honey and fruit.
 It is one of the most commonly used rose varieties in perfumery.

 - Moroccan Rose: Moroccan Rose is known for its intense, exotic scent with notes of citrus and spice.
 It is often used in high-end fragrances and luxury beauty products.

 Rose is classified as a floral note in perfumery due to its rich, complex, and distinctive floral scent.
 Floral fragrances, which include notes like rose, jasmine, and lily, are one of the main fragrance families alongside amber, woody, and fresh fragrances.